 Note: some recipes online call this concentrate and say it needs to be diluted with milk or water.
 For me, it’s the perfect strength right out of the jar.

-Immediately after pouring out my coffee, I empty the jar (the grounds can be dumped into your garden) and then refill it and start the process all over again.
+Immediately after pouring out my coffee, I empty the jar into our compost bucket (the grounds can also be dumped into your garden) and then refill it and start the process all over again.

 Buying the coffee waste-free

 As for how I buy my coffee… I carry an empty folded-up paper coffee bag in my purse or backpack at all times for filling from the bulk coffee stations found in many grocery stores.
 It doesn’t matter what store… if they’re selling beans from a bulk bin, I’ll whip out my bag and use it.